“You are out of business if you don’t have a prospect.” — Zig Zigler

 Lead generation is an essential part of any marketing funnel.
 After all, if you never generated any leads, you would never have any business.
 But if lead generation is a struggle for you, you’re not alone: according to the following graphic (taken from a study by IDG), 61% of marketers reported that generating high quality leads was difficult for their organization.Chart courtesy of Marketo

-Many companies didn’t have the financial resources, staff members, or time to carry out effective marketing campaigns, the IDG study showed.
+Many companies didn’t have the financial resources, sales teams, staff members, or time to carry out effective marketing campaigns, the IDG study showed.
 And according to a BrightTALK study, things are even worse: 80% of marketers said their lead generation efforts were only slightly effective.
 Lead generation is important, but it’s not always a walk in the park.

 When it comes to online lead generation, there are two important things to know:

-- You don’t want just any leads, you want to generate quality leads.
+- You don’t want just any leads, you want to generate qualified leads.

 - These days, a big percentage of lead generation happens online.